-During the year ended December 31, 2018, the Investment Manager reduced management fees by \$54,111 (2017 - \$73,866) and reduced administrative fees by \$29,137 (2017 - \$39,774), which would have been subject to harmonized sales tax ("HST").
-Therefore, the total impact of the fee reductions amounted to \$94,071, inclusive of HST (2017 - \$128,413).
+As the SFG Services Agreement is terminated, during the year ended December 31, 2019, the Investment Manager made no reductions to management fees (2018 - \$54,111) or administrative fees (2018 - \$29,137) and does not expect any management and administrative fee reductions going forward.
+Any reductions would have been subject to harmonized sales tax ("HST").
+Therefore, the total impact of the fee reductions during the year amounted to nil, inclusive of HST (2018 - \$94,071), as noted in the financial statements.